Euro skids as German data chills, dollar rebounds

 Debt markets, however, have recently been pushing out the timing of a likely Fed rate increase further into 2015 amid worries about slowing global growth and a general lack of inflationary pressure in the major economies.

-All of that has made markets much more jittery as seen in a jump in the CBOE volatility index, a measure of investor anxiety, to highs not seen since early February.
+All of that has made markets much more jittery as seen in a jump in the CBOE volatility index .VIX, a measure of investor anxiety, to highs not seen since early February.

 Analysts said the pick up in volatility means the dollar's road higher is likely to get bumpier.